alexlee2000/storytelling_with_data/README.md

   - Work to gain audience acceptance of your visual designs.

 **Chapter 6 - dissecting model visuals**
+  - Examples

+**Chapter 7 - lessons in storytelling**
   - Clear beginning (plot) --> Middle (twists) --> End (call to action).
   - Leverage conflict and tension to grab/maintain your audience's attention.
-  - Use vertical/horizontal logic, reverse storyboarding to ensure your story comes across clearly in your communication.

-**Chapter 7 - lessons in storytelling**
   - Horizontal logic: Do the slide titles tell the overarching story?
 Use action titles
   - Vertical logic: Does all the content on your page reinforce each other?
   - Reverse Storyboarding: Write down the main points of each page of your final pack.
 Does your reverse storyboard reflect your message?